 Company Partnership (i) Company is an artificial legal person.
 Partnership is not a legal person. (ii) Company has perpetual succession.
 Partnership firm does not have perpetual succession. (iii) Company is created by registration under Companies Act.
 For a partnership firm registration is not compulsory.
 It is guided by Indian Contract Act and Partnership Act. (i∨) Private Limited Company shall have at least 2 members and maximum 50 members.
-Public Ltd Company shall have minimum 7 members and there is no maximum limit. and maximum 20 members and for banking (∨) A member is not an agent of company or of other members.
-Partner is an agent of firm and other partners. (∨i) Member cannot bind the company by his act.
+Public Ltd Company shall have minimum 7 members and there is no maximum limit.
+Partnership firm shall have at least 2 members and maximum 50 members. (∨) A member is not an agent of company or of other members.
+Partner is an agent of firm and other partners. (vi) Member cannot bind the company by his act.
 Partner can bind the firm by his act. (∨ii) Ordinary members cannot take part in management of a company.
 Only director members can take part in management.
-Partners can take part in management of a firm. (∨ii) Private limited company shall have a minimum paid up capital of ₹1,00,000/- (Rupees One Lakh Only) and public limited company of ₹5,00,000/- (Rupees Five Lakh Only).
-There is no minimum paid up capital for a partnership firm. (∨ііі) Shares of a company can be transferred with ease.
+Partners can take part in management of a firm. (∨iii) Private limited company shall have a minimum paid up capital of ₹1,00,000/- (Rupees One Lakh Only) and public limited company of ₹5,00,000/- (Rupees Five Lakh Only).
+There is no minimum paid up capital for a partnership firm. (ix) Shares of a company can be transferred with ease.
 Partners can transfer his share but the assignee does not become a partner.
-He is only entitled to share of Profits. (ix) A company is an entity distinct from its members.
-It may own property, make contracts, sue and be sued in its own name.
-The property of a firm is owned by the partners.
-It can also sue and be sued in the firm's name and partners can also be sued individually. (x) A single member cannot wind up a company.
-A partnership may be dissolved by any partner at any time. (xi) Liability of a member is limited by shares or guaranty.
+He is only entitled to share of Profits. (x) A company is an entity distinct from its members.
+It may own property, make contracts, sue and be sued in its own name. (xi) A single member cannot wind up a company.
+A partnership may be dissolved by any partner at any time. (xii) Liability of a member is limited by shares or guaranty.
 Liability of partners is unlimited.